Gluten Free Peach Cobbler

 • Preheat oven to 350°F.

-• Add sliced peaches, fresh or frozen, directly to a 9in X 13in baking dish.
+• Add 4 cups sliced peaches, fresh or frozen, directly to a 9×13-inch baking dish or 3-quart casserole dish.

-• In a medium bowl, mix together 3/4 cup sugar and 2 tablespoons gluten free flour and sprinkle over peaches.
-Dot with 2 tablespoons of butter.
+• In a medium bowl, mix together 3/4 cup granulated sugar and 2 Tablespoons unsalted butter, and sprinkle over peaches.
+Dot with 2 Tablespoons unsalted butter.
+Set aside.

-• Drop topping by the tablespoon, or use your fingers, over the peaches.
+• Drop the dough by the tablespoon, or use your fingers, over the peaches.
 There is no need to be too careful here.

-• Bake on the center rack of your oven for 40 minutes.
-Your peaches should be juicy and bubbly around the edges and your topping should be slightly crunchy.
+• Bake at 350°F on the center rack of your oven for 40 minutes.
+Your peaches should be juicy and bubbly around the edges, and your topping should be slightly crunchy.

 • Remove from oven and allow to cool for 10-20 minutes before serving.